avniproject/avni-website/src/pages/blog/2023-01-14-avni-conference-goa-day-3.md

 ![](/img/2023-01-12-avni-conference-goa/day-3/retro-discussion.jpeg)<pre>Retro discussion</pre>

 After the retrospective, a lot of us started on prep work for the next day.
 Himesh wrote up the Day 1 blog.
 Taqi and Beulah sorted the T-shirts that we were about to distribute.
 Nupoor and Himesh labelled them.
+Utkarsh and Achala started detailing out the next day's schedule.
 Sachin got a bike and traveled with Nupoor to get some beach shirts to wear for the next day.
 I spent some time working on the roadmap.

 ### Evening